msimpsonnz/msft-misc/README.md

 --name mjsdemoamsfunc --storage-account mjsdemoamsfuncstr
 ```

+Now I know 'friends don't let friend right click publish' but it works from VS and VS Code really nice, and VS Code even pushes my local appsettings.json to the Function app, which I forget to do EVERY time, so it's super quick and helpful.
+I'll revisit this with a DevOps project once they support Functions in consumption plans.

 #### Create a EventGrid Subscription
 ```
 storageid=$(az storage account show --name mjsdemocdnstr --resource-group CDN --query id --output tsv)